Spread the love

 FAQs

-What does the sword in legal symbols mean?
+What does the gavel symbolize in court?

 Comments